Multimodal Latent Reasoning via Hierarchical Visual Cues Injection: Method

 \subsection{Recurrent Visual-Language Backbone}

 We denote the input sequence length as $n$, the hidden dimension of the model as $h$, and the vocabulary as $V$.
-Given $r$ recurrent iterations, an input text sequence $\textit{x} \in V^n$ and $\mathbf{X}_v$ denotes the sequence of flattened image patches, we process the textual and visual modalities separately.
+Given a recurrent depth $R$, an iteration step $t$, an input text sequence $\textit{x} \in V^n$, and a sequence of flattened image patches $\mathbf{X}_v$, we process the textual and visual modalities separately.
 For the visual components, we denote the vision transformer and its associated projector as $\mathrm{ViT}(\cdot)$ and $\mathrm{Proj}(\cdot)$, respectively.
 The feature extraction and fusion process can be written as:

 where

 $e_v$ and $e_t$ represent the visual and textual embeddings, respectively.
 We denote $s_{t}$ as the hidden states after \textit{t} iterations.
 To stabilize the recurrent iterations, Huginn utilizes a random vector: